Oceans-1876/challenger-portal/development.md

 All high-level development configurations (e.g. typescript, babel, and eslint) are in their own dedicated files in project root.

 The project has a `pre-commit` hook that prevents committing changes that violate typing and linting configs.
-To check if the code passes the checks, run `npm run lint` and `npx tsc`.
+To check if the code passes the checks, run `npm run lint` and `npx tsc --noEmit`.
 Running `npm run lint:fix` will try to fix the issues that can be resolved automatically.

 ### Webpack